 If a student arrives late to school, after the 9:15 a.m. entry bell, they must report to the office to sign in and receive a late slip before going to their class.
 Please help your child arrive to school on time up establishing and encouraging morning routines

 If your child will require to take or have any medication (eg. Epi-pens, inhalers) while at school due to asthma, allergies or other medical conditions please inform the office.
-You will be given a medical form that will need to be completed by your family doctor and returned to school with the medication.
-No medication can be administered at the school without having a current medical form completed and on file at the school.
+You will be given a Medical Plan of Care Package that will need to be completed by you and your family doctor and returned to school with the medication.
+No medication can be administered at the school without having a current Medical Plan of Care completed and on file at the school.

 There are several students and staff who have severe food allergies in our school.
 For that reason, we ask to you please do not send any food items as a treat for a birthday or special celebration.
 If you wish to celebrate, sending materials to support learning in our school such as pencils, crayons, books, etc. would be appropriate.
 Thank you for your understanding.